thelindr/product-page/README.md

 # Sprint 2 – Build a Product Listing with React

 In today's assignment we are going to build a product listing in React.
-You specific e-commerce store is a pharmacy so we are going to list pharmacuticals.
-To do so you have a JSON file with all the product information and you are going to use React components to list all the items on the page.
+Your specific e-commerce store is a pharmacy so we are going to list pharmacuticals.
+To do so you have a JSON file with all the product information and you are going to use React components to build a dynamic page that lists all the items.

 In the end it will look something like this:

+ADD IMAGE

 ## How to complete this assignment